-The fossil fuel industry has made a fortune from offloading the environmental costs of its products onto citizens for decades.
+The fossil fuel industry has made a fortune from offloading the environmental costs of its products onto people for decades.
 As deadly storms, heatwaves and wildfires become more frequent, intense and costly, a rebalancing of the scales is needed.

 Flooded gas station Bulakan Philippines